 “A paper jam in my printer?
 Ugh!
 Not now!”

-As if there’s ever an opportune moment to have your daily grind interrupted.
-With documents in queue and people waiting, there’s no time to waste.
-The impulsive (as well as annoyed) response might be to simply yank that darn piece of paper out of the machine, hopeful no damage is done in the process, but don’t do it.
+As if there is ever an opportune time to have your daily grind interrupted.
+With documents in queue and people waiting, the impulsive response might be to simply yank that darn piece of paper out of the machine, hopeful no damage is done in the process.
+Don’t do it.
 Save yourself additional hassle by taking a deep breath and following these steps:

 - First, remove any loose paper from the paper tray.

 - Next, turn off and unplug the printer.

 - Determine how much of the page has been swallowed by the printer.

 - If the majority of the paper is accessible from the front, try using your hands to GENTLY pull and remove the page manually.
 Never use sharp objects such as tweezers or scissors.
 Be careful not to rip the paper.